longxianlei/CNNSpeedTest/README.md

 # CNNSpeedTest
 Estimate the processing speed of several CNN object detection models.
-Using C++ code.
-Based on the opencv and Nvidia GPU.
-You can choose GPU or CPU model as you like.
+Using C++ code, based on the OpenCV and Nvidia GPU.
+You can choose a GPU or CPU model as you like.

 ## YOLO series
-You can test YOLOv3, YOLOv3-tiny, YOLOv4, YOLOv4-tiny, YOLOv7-tiny, and so on from the DarkNet weibsite.
+You can test YOLOv3, YOLOv3-tiny, YOLOv4, YOLOv4-tiny, YOLOv7-tiny, and so on from the DarkNet website.
 Just load the config file and the corresponding weights.
-All the weights and config file can be founded here. [weight_file](https://github.com/AlexeyAB/darknet/releases), [cfg file](https://github.com/AlexeyAB/darknet/tree/master/cfg)
+All the weights and config files can be found here. [weight_file](https://github.com/AlexeyAB/darknet/releases), [cfg file](https://github.com/AlexeyAB/darknet/tree/master/cfg).

 ## Faster-RCNN series
-We have provided the Faster-RCNN-ResNet50, Faster-RCNN-Inception as the basic model.
+We have provided the Faster-RCNN-ResNet50 and Faster-RCNN-Inception as the basic models.

 | Model name               | GPU NVIDIA GeForce 1080 Ti  | CPU Intel i7-8700k @3.70GHz. |
 | :------------------------: | :---------------------------: | :----------------------------: |